weweweok/vismem/README.md

 ```

 This repositry is not perfect.
-Because not being created database for saving graph data　.
+Because not being created database for saving graph data　etc... .